Street organ: Operation

 In an article from 1929, George Orwell wrote of the organ-grinders of London: "To ask outright for money is a crime, yet it is perfectly legal to annoy one's fellow citizens by pretending to entertain them.
 Their dreadful music is the result of a purely mechanical gesture, and is only intended to keep them on the right side of the law.
 There are in London around a dozen firms specialising in the manufacture of piano organs, which they hire out for 15 shillings a week.
 The poor devil drags his instrument around from ten in the morning till eight or nine at night [–] the public only tolerates them grudgingly – and this is only possible in working-class districts, for in the richer districts the police will not allow begging at all, even when it is disguised.
 As a result, the beggars of London live mainly on the poor."

-The organ grinder would pick up an organ in a small storefront shop, or, livery and then walk or take the streetcar to his chosen neighborhood.
+The organ grinder would pick up an organ in a small storefront shop, or livery, and then walk or take the streetcar to his chosen neighborhood.
 After moving from block to block throughout the day, he would return the organ to the livery and pay a portion of the take to the owner.

 Charles Dickens wrote to a friend that he could not write for more than half an hour without being disturbed by the most excruciating sounds imaginable, coming in from barrel organs on the street.
 Charles Babbage was a particularly virulent enemy of the organ grinders.
 He would chase them around town, complain to authorities about their noisy presence, and forever ask the police to arrest them.
-The violinist Yehudi Menuhin, on the other hand, is quoted to have said: "we musicians must stick together" while handing an organ-grinder some change.
+The violinist Yehudi Menuhin, on the other hand, was photographed in 1949 handing an organ-grinder in Berlin some change with the caption: "we musicians must stick together".

 Modern usage

-There are still persons today who own and sometimes operate a barrel organ on a street.
-They have very little in common with the calling of the organ grinder of yore.
-For instance, it is considered lucky for a couple in Denmark to have a barrel organ playing outside on the morning of their 25th wedding anniversary, thus creating a small niche for professional musicians or musicologists capable of tuning one of the few surviving barrel organs, and interested in maintaining an old tradition in their spare time.

 In addition to a few antique barrel organs, there are many more modern organs that have been built.
 These do not operate on pinned barrels anymore, but use perforated paper rolls (analogous to player pianos) or perforated cardboard book music (this method is mostly to be found in France, the Netherlands or Belgium) and sometimes even electronic microchip- and/or MIDI-systems.
 Organ grinders are a common sight in Mexico City, and the related street organs are common in Germany and the Netherlands.